willthames/ansible-brisbane-june-2017/slides.md

 # Ansible approach

-For e.g. promotion, use `elb_target_group_facts` to find the ASG in the default target group, and then update that ASG to be in the old target group using ec2_asg module.
-Repeat for moving the new target group ASG to the default target group
+* Validate the state that you expect
+* For e.g. promotion:
+    * Determine the ASG populating the default group (using `elb_target_group_facts`)
+    * Change that ASG to populate the old group
+    * Change the ASG populating the new group to populate the default group.